Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Impact mechanisms of the low-level controller

-In this section we tried to derive two indexes to measure the SS for the linear+PI and the MPC+PIF ACC systems.
-The mathematical derivations in \eqref{SS-index-ACC} and \eqref{mpc-index} do not have explicit low-level variables yet, but they suggest the same finding that a fast controller (which enables faster decay of tracking error) can help the SS and vice versa.
-Note that \eqref{SS-index-ACC} and \eqref{mpc-index} also indicate the SS is resulted from the interactions and coupling effect between the planner and the low-level controller.
-Attentive readers may already notice that our indexes are essentially the same the well-known transfer function used in control theory, but they are derived in time domain, not the frequency domain.
-A strict proof is ommited due to the page limit.
+In this section we sought to derive two indexes to measure the SS for the two major types of ACC systems, i.e. linear+PI and the MPC+PIF.
+Note that the SS indexes introduced here are essentially the same as the well-known Laplace-domain transfer function used in control theory, but are derived in the time domain rather than the frequency domain.
+A rigorous proof is simple and omitted due to space constraints.
+Note that the time-domain SS indexes are not designed to obtain the strict SS condition, instead they provide better physical intuitions (i.e., speed changes in car-following process) under the impact of low-level controllers, and the perturbation factors including the amplitude of lead speed change $\Delta v_{lead}$ and perturbation duration $\Delta T$.

+The mathematical derivations in \eqref{SS-index-ACC} and \eqref{mpc-index} suggest the same finding; that a slow low-level controller undermines SS due to the larger relative speed and extra/insufficient spacing in the acceleration/deceleration case.
+The SS index in \eqref{SS-index-ACC} also sheds some light to the impact of the planner.
+Note that $k$, i.e., how fast the planner react to spacing, and the desired headway $\tau$ both affect SS as well.
+If the planner is more sensitive to spacing change (i.e., with a larger $k$), the ACC system is more likely to be string unstable (i.e., larger $\Delta v_{\text{target}}$ will make the planned trajectory harder to track).
+For the impact of $\tau$, \eqref{SS-index-ACC} indicates larger headway can benefit the SS, which is consistent with the recent empirical finding \citep{li2021ACC,shi2021empirical} from a few commercial ACC systems.

+Through analysis of the integral term, \eqref{over-value} suggests a slow low-level controller leads to larger tracking error, which further deteriorates the SS by causing greater integral overshooting.
+Although such effect is different from the P or F gain, they suggest the same finding: a faster controller can help improve the SS and vice versa.

+Eqn.\eqref{SS-index-ACC} and \eqref{mpc-index} indicate that SS is the outcome of the interactions between the planner and the low-level controller.
+Unfortunately, due to the complex coupling effects between upper-level planner and low-level controller, the closed-form solution describing the specific impact of P, I, and F gains, or the actuator performances cannot be derived.
+Numerical and empirical experiments will be conducted in following sections to study them in more detail.